sriramab/gamamanual/G__UsingFIPAACL.md

 The communicating skill offers some actions and built-in variables which enable agent to communicate with each other using the FIPA interaction protocol.
 This document describes the built-in variables and actions of this skill.
 Examples are found in the models library bundle with GAMA.

-Variables
+##Variables

-accept_proposals (list): A list of 'accept_proposal' performative messages of the agent's mailbox having .
+##accept_proposals (list):## A list of 'accept_proposal' performative messages of the agent's mailbox having .
-• agrees (list): A list of 'accept_proposal' performative messages.
+*agrees (list): A list of 'accept_proposal' performative messages.
-• cancels (list): A list of 'cancel' performative messages.
+*cancels (list): A list of 'cancel' performative messages.
-• cfps (list): A list of 'cfp' (call for proposal) performative messages.
+*cfps (list): A list of 'cfp' (call for proposal) performative messages.
-• conversations (list): A list containing the current conversations of agent.
+*conversations (list): A list containing the current conversations of agent.
 Ended conversations are automatically removed from this list.
-• failures (list): A list of 'failure' performative messages.
+*failures (list): A list of 'failure' performative messages.
-• informs (list): A list of 'inform' performative messages.
+*informs (list): A list of 'inform' performative messages.
-• messages (list): The mailbox of the agent, a list of messages of all types of performatives.
+*messages (list): The mailbox of the agent, a list of messages of all types of performatives.
-• proposes (list): A list of 'propose' performative messages .
+*proposes (list): A list of 'propose' performative messages .
-• queries (list): A list of 'query' performative messages.
+*queries (list): A list of 'query' performative messages.
-• refuses (list): A list of 'propose' performative messages.
+*refuses (list): A list of 'propose' performative messages.
-• reject_proposals (list): A list of 'reject_proposals' performative messages.
+*reject_proposals (list): A list of 'reject_proposals' performative messages.
-• requests (list): A list of 'request' performative messages.
+*requests (list): A list of 'request' performative messages.
-• requestWhens (list): A list of 'request-when' performative messages.
+*requestWhens (list): A list of 'request-when' performative messages.
-• subscribes (list): A list of 'subscribe' performative messages.
+*subscribes (list): A list of 'subscribe' performative messages.

 Actions